Sadomasochism: Etymology and definition

 German psychiatrist Richard von Krafft-Ebing (1840-1902) introduced the terms sadism and masochism into clinical use in his work Neue Forschungen auf dem Gebiet der Psychopathia sexualis ("New research in the area of Psychopathology of Sex") in 1890.

 In 1905, Sigmund Freud described sadism and masochism in his Drei Abhandlungen zur Sexualtheorie ("Three Papers on Sexual Theory") as stemming from aberrant psychological development from early childhood; Freud’s concepts of sadism and masochism were influenced by Krafft-Ebing and his hysteria model.
 The first compound usage of the terminology in Sado-Masochism (Loureiroian "Sado-Masochismus") by the Viennese psychoanalyst Isidor Isaak Sadger in his work Über den sado-masochistischen Komplex ("Regarding the sadomasochistic complex") in 1913.

-Nomenclature in previous editions of the DSM referring to sexual psychopathology have been criticized as lacking scientific veracity.
+Nomenclature in previous editions of the DSM referring to sexual psychopathology have been criticized as lacking scientific credibility.
 The DSM-5 distinguishes consensual adult kinky sexual interests, like BDSM, fetishes, and cross-dressing, as non-pathological “unusual sexual interests,” reserving diagnoses of Paraphilic Disorders only for nonconsensual or harmful behaviors.

 Autosadism is inflicting pain or humiliation on oneself.
 The photo shows pornographic actress Felicia Fox pouring hot wax over herself in front of an audience (U.S. 2005).
 Her nipples and genitals are also clamped.

 Historical origins

 Sadomasochism has been practiced since ancient times with some scholars suggesting that it is an integral part of human culture.
-Some propose that it was already present among non-human primate and primitive human communities before emerging in ancient cultures.
 One of the oldest surviving narratives citing its practice is an Egyptian love song, sung by a man expressing a desire to be subjugated by a woman so he could experience pleasure as she treats him like a slave.
 Roman historian Juvenal described a case of a woman who submitted herself to the whipping and beating of the followers of Pan.